microsoft/MicrosoftDefenderForEndpoint-API-Python/README.md

 ![grant admin consent](https://gxcuf89792.i.lithium.com/t5/image/serverpage/image-id/116955i429996F533E0E10F/image-size/large?v=1.0&px=999)
 Done!
 You have successfully added the required permissions to the application.

-## Step 2: Download the script and insert your credentials
+## Step 2: copy the script and insert your credentials
-Download the isolation.py file (attached below).
+Copy the content of the isolation.py file from this repository to your own python (.py) file.

 Remember when I asked you to save your **Application key, Application ID and Tenant ID** from the azure portal?
 We will now *embed them into the script*.